 The ride back to the community was quiet, to say the least.
 Some unlucky gamblers had “lost their shirts” at the casino.
 In a whisper, my grandma confided in my parents that some of the riders had already spent their Social Security check or their rent money at the casino, but somehow they were always back again for the next casino trip.

 Why Do Seniors Gamble?

 The flashing lights, meal comps, free drinks, chiming bells and complimentary hotel rooms can lure almost anyone to test their luck.
-However, casinos implement senior-friendly additions that seal the deal, such as wheelchair rentals, complimentary valet parking and rewards based on age.
-With all of the excitement and conveniences, it is easy to see why seniors would be eager to go.
+However, casinos implement senior-friendly additions that seal the deal, such as wheelchair rentals, complimentary shuttles to and from senior living communities, , insulin needle disposal bins and rewards based on age.
+With all of the excitement and conveniences, it is easy to see why older adults would be eager to go.